TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 ::::

-In the third example the matrix  $A$ has complex eigenvalues.
+In the next example the matrix  $A$ has complex eigenvalues.